shuaianuoe/relative_keys/README.md

 python test_er.py
 ```

 NOTE: (1) Step3 can be time-consuming.
 For DBLP-ACM, it takes approximately 30 minutes.
-To facilitate use and speed up testing, I have included the intermediate generated DBLP-ACM test set.
+To facilitate use and speed up this process, I have included the intermediate generated DBLP-ACM test set.
 (2) If you encounter the 'KeyError: 'certa'' error, simply restart the console.